 Have you ever been asked to pay a bribe?

 To build the prototype, privacy issues are addressed through the privacy and data protection principles set out by UN Global Pulse.
 These principles are designed to ensure that the data collected is handled with the utmost protection of the interests of the individuals speaking.

-Pulse Lab Kampala is the third lab of the United Nations Global Pulse network.
-It supports the UN Country Team and the Government of Uganda to achieve the Global Goals for sustainable development.
+Pulse Lab Kampala is the third lab of the UN Global Pulse network.
+Under the leadership of the UN Resident Coordinator in Uganda, it supports the UN Country Team and the Government of Uganda to achieve the Global Goals for sustainable development.
 As a regional hub, it leverages data innovation, new sources of digital 'Big Data' and real-time analysis techniques.